- Home /

 What are the side effects of using a CPAP machine?

-Whether you are new to CPAP therapy or an existing CPAP user, it’s important to detect and fix common CPAP side effects as early as possible to improve your compliance.
+Whether you are new to CPAP therapy or an existing CPAP user, it’s important to detect and fix CPAP side effects as early as possible to improve your compliance.
 Some common side effects include dry mouth, runny nose, and nasal congestion.

 Those with sleep apnea will often find relief from these common problems by using a CPAP heated humidifier.
 View our detailed heated humidification guide to see if this comfort feature is right for you: CPAP Machine Heated Humidifier: Reasons, Indications, and Uses.